-Projects that are currently anticipated to be funded during SFY 2020 include all projects that are being carried forward from the previous IUP and projects appearing on the SFY 2020 Fundable PPL.
-The Carryover Project List identifies 13 projects for a total of \$24,217,505.
-The SFY 2020 Fundable PPL identifies 51 projects for a total of \$71,440,423.
+Projects that are currently anticipated to be funded during SFY 2021 include all projects that are being carried forward from the previous IUP and projects appearing on the Fundable PPL.
+The Carryover Project List identifies 22 projects for a total of \$44,563,694.
+The Fundable PPL identifies 50 projects for a total of \$62,055,220.
 The Comprehensive Project List identifies all eligible projects which are seeking funding, including those on the PPL, as described in Section V.

-As shown on Attachment A, the total amount of funding available for new projects during SFY 2020 is anticipated to be approximately \$150.8 million.
-This is approximately \$79.4 million more in available funding than project costs shown on the SFY 2020 Fundable PPL.
-These additional funds will be used for unanticipated increases in the cost of projects expected to receive funding, or for additional projects from the Comprehensive Project List that may become ready to proceed in SFY 2020 after the finalization of this IUP.

-The ULO balance of capitalization grant funds designated for DWSRF projects is \$5,238,814 as of June 30, 2019.
+As shown on Attachment A, the total amount of funding available for new projects during SFY 2021 is anticipated to be approximately \$207.7 million.
+This is approximately \$145.7 million more in available funding than project costs shown on the Fundable PPL.
+These additional funds will be used for unanticipated increases in the cost of projects expected to receive funding, or for additional projects from the Comprehensive Project List that may become ready to proceed in this SFY after the finalization of this IUP.
+The ULO balance of capitalization grant funds designated for DWSRF projects is \$9,715,816 as of July 1, 2020.
 Due to program requirements, all monies provided as federal subsidy must come directly from the federal capitalization grant.
 As a result, a balance of project ULOs must be maintained in an amount sufficient to make federal subsidy payments for qualifying projects.
-The ULO set-aside balance is \$1,873,801.
+The ULO set-aside balance is \$2,149,413.
 EPA has established national objectives for states to fully expend their capitalization grants within two years of their award date and have only two open capitalization grants at any one time.